-Eligible applicants will demonstrate ability to afford the monthly mortgage and household expenses by meeting the criteria below.
+Eligible applicants will demonstrate ability to afford the estimated monthly mortgage and household expenses by meeting the criteria below.

 Income — Habitat requires steady income history for the last two years in the United States with at least six months of history for current employment or income sources.
 Self-employed individuals must have at least one full year’s tax filing showing self-employment income.
 See the chart below for general income guidelines.

 - Housing need

-Applicants will demonstrate housing need by having an income below the current household limits (see chart above).
-Higher priority is given to those with additional housing concerns such as living in overcrowded conditions, temporary homes, or unsafe environments; needing accessibility for a household member with a disability; or paying rent higher than 30% of income.
+Applicants generally meet the housing need criteria when their household income is below the current household limits (see chart above).
+Higher priority may be given to applicants with additional housing concerns such as living in overcrowded conditions, temporary homes, or unsafe environments; needing accessibility for a household member with a disability; or paying rent higher than 30% of income.
 If qualified financially, applicants will receive a home visit to further evaluate their need.